felipebogaertsm/felipebogaertsm/README.md

 ### Hi! 👋

 My name is Felipe, I am a Full Stack Engineer from Brazil.
-As a contractor, I have built many applications for companies in Europe and North America from architecture to deployment.
+I have built many of web-based applications for companies in Europe, North America and South America.
+Feel free to contact me and start a conversation!

 ### Contact me at: